Herbert Hoover: Prohibition

-Bonus Army
+Bonus Army protest

 Thousands of World War I veterans and their families demonstrated and camped out in Washington, DC, during June 1932, calling for immediate payment of bonuses that had been promised by the World War Adjusted Compensation Act in 1924; the terms of the act called for payment of the bonuses in 1945.
 Although offered money by Congress to return home, some members of the "Bonus Army" remained.
 Washington police attempted to disperse the demonstrators, but they were outnumbered and unsuccessful.
 Shots were fired by the police in a futile attempt to attain order, and two protesters were killed while many officers were injured.
 Hoover sent U.S. Army forces led by General Douglas MacArthur to the protests.
 MacArthur, believing he was fighting a Communist revolution, chose to clear out the camp with military force.
 Though Hoover had not ordered MacArthur's clearing out of the protesters, he endorsed it after the fact.
 The incident proved embarrassing for the Hoover administration and hurt his bid for re-election.